homezhan/artoolkit-docs/Android/android_developing.md

 The [ARToolKit for Android examples][1] provide working example code.
 The following code (from ARSimple's ARSimpleApplication.java class) demonstrates the unpacking of one folder, "Data" into the cache on the filesystem.
 <pre>
-    // Here we do one-off initialisation which should apply to all activities
+    // Here we do one-off initialization which should apply to all activities
     // in the application.
     protected void initializeInstance() {